virkillz/tinytavern/README.md

 #### Ollama

-1. Install [Ollama](https://ollama.ai/) on your local machine
+1. Install [Ollama](https://ollama.ai/) on your local machine or server
 2. Run Ollama server: `ollama serve`
-3. In the app, configure Ollama host and port (default: localhost:11434)
+3. In the app, configure Ollama host (e.g., `localhost` or `https://your-domain.com`)
+4. Set port only if needed (leave empty for HTTPS domains)
-4. Pull desired models: `ollama pull model-name`
+5. Pull desired models: `ollama pull model-name`

+**Note**: For cloud deployments, just enter your domain (like `https://ollama.yourdomain.com`) and leave the port field empty.

 ## Character Management

 ### Importing Characters

 1. **From Character Card websites:**
    - Visit sites like [Character Tavern](https://character-tavern.com/)
    - Download character cards as PNG files
    - Import them using the upload button in the Characters screen